-Our Food Pantry and Food Pantry Lunch, Labre East Cleveland outreach ministry, Hunger Sundays, and our sales of Grocery Certificates have all been tools in our on-going fight against hunger in our community.
+Our Food Pantry and Food Pantry Lunch, Labre East Cleveland outreach ministry, Hunger Sundays, and our sales of Grocery Certificates are all tools in our on-going fight against hunger in our community.

 Forest Hill has been a long-time partner with Family Promise (formerly known as Interfaith Hospitality Network or IHN.)
 We also work with community groups such as the Home Repair Resource Center to help families and individuals remain in their homes.